-Since the beginning of 2021, the collection of R&D statistics is based on Commission Implementing Regulation (EU) No 2020/1197 of 30 July 2020.
-The Regulation sets the framework for the collection of R&D statistics and specifies the main variables of interest and their breakdowns at predefined level of detail.
+Since the beginning of 2021, the collection of R&D statistics is based on Commission Regulation (EU) Regulation (EU) No 2019/2152.
+The technical specifications for this regulation are enumerated in Commission Implementing Regulation (EU) No 2020/1197 of 30 July 2020.
+These Regulations set the framework for the collection of R&D statistics and specify the main variables of interest and their breakdowns at predefined level of detail.
 Please note that according to Article 12(4) of Regulation (EU) 2020/1197, the provisions of Regulation (EU) 995/2012 continue to apply for the reference years that fall before 1 January 2021.